somechris/qansible/roles/icinga-server/README.txt

   and the domain name from whose IP address NRPE calls are made.
 * `icinga_server_object_path`: The directory holding the object configuration files.
-* `icinga_server_preconfigured_web_host_health_checks_defaults`: Default
-  preconfigured web domain checks.
-Unless you want to override defaults, you're better off adding checks for your own domains to `icinga_server_preconfigured_web_host_health_checks_extra`.
-* `icinga_server_preconfigured_web_host_health_checks`: (Default: merge of
-  `icinga_server_preconfigured_web_host_health_checks_defaults` and
-  `icinga_server_preconfigured_web_host_health_checks_extra`).
-This is the configuration effectively used, but unless you want to hard override things, you're better off add checks for your own domains to
-* `icinga_server_preconfigured_web_host_health_checks_extra`: Dictionary that
-  defines how to perform web domain checks for user domains.
-This is the dictionary where you should add checks for your own domains.
-For a domain `foo.bar.baz`, the checks defined by the following keys get added up (with the later overruling the earlier ones): `foo`, `foo.bar.baz`.
-The value for each key is again a dictionary holding the following key/value pairs:
-    * `alias`: (Default: None) Merges the definition of another web host check in.
-So if the value of `alias` is `foo`, then the definitions of `icinga_server_preconfigured_web_host_health_checks['foo']` get added in.
-    * `protocols`: (Default: ['https', 'http']) The list of protocols offered by this server.
-(See `protocol` of the individual checks to see how to specify which protocol gets used for a check).
-If 'https' is contained, a check for certificate expiration is added automatically.
-If both 'http' and 'https' is present, a check that 'http' requests get forwarded to 'https' urls gets added.
-    * `ssl`: (Default: None) If set, enforce a given SSL/TLS version for https connections.
-The following mapping applies:
-      * 1: TLS 1
-      * 1.1: TLS 1.1
-      * 2: SSL 2
-      * 3: SSL 3
-    * Each of the remaining key is considered the name of a check and the corresponding value in a dictionary that sepecifies how to check.
-It's key/values are:
-      * `data`: (Default: 'None') The encoded data to send along with the request.
-      * `encode_data`: (Default: 'None') The unencoded data to send along with the request.
-The data will get encoded automatically.
-      * `expected_status_code`: (Default: 200) The response status code needed
-        to pass the check.
-      * `expected_content`: (Default: '') The content that needs to be in the response to pass the check.
-      * `method`: (Default: 'GET') The HTTP method to use for the check.
-Only `GET` and `POST` are supported at this time.
-      * `port`: (Default: None), If `None`, request on the default port for the used protocol.
-Otherwise request on the given port.
-        `http`) The protocol to check on.
-      * `protocol`: (Default: 'https' if the web host offers https, otherwise `http`) The protocol to check on.
-      * `uri`: (Default: '/') The uri to check.
-      * `variant`: (Default: '') If empty, warn above 1 second response.
-If `slow`, warn above 3 seconds response time.
-  This dictionary only defines the checks, but does not run or enfocrce them.
-To run the checks, add the relevant, fully qualified domains to for example `icinga_server_virtual_external_domains`, and `icinga_server_virtual_internal_domains`